edgestream/workspace/README.md

 ## Build

-Use [docker] to build a new custom container image:
+Use [docker] to build a new customized container image:

 ```
-docker build --tag=edgestream/workspace:latest .
+docker build --tag=<Your Registry>/workspace:latest .
 ```

 Use [docker] to push the new image into the registry:

 ```
-docker push edgestream/workspace:latest
+docker push <Your Registry>/workspace:latest
 ```